-Overview .
-25 Direct Service .
-25 Indirect Service .
-26 Related Services .
-26 Evidence-Based Practices .
-26 Writing the Individualized Education Program (IEP) .
-27 Assistive Technology (AT) Homebound School Services .
-30 Nonacademic Services .
-31 Transitions between Environments Part 6: School Health Services 34 Overview .
-34 Licensed School Nurse (LSN) .
-34 Individualized Health Plans Part 7: Frequently Asked Questions (FAQ) 36 What is the requirement for an OHD "specialist" to be involved in the identification and planning for students with suspected Other Health Disabilities (OHD)? .
-36 If there is documentation of a medical diagnosis of a chronic or acute health condition, do bes this automatically mean that a student needs special education services and would meet the special education criteria under the OHD category? .
-36 Which health care providers can diagnose and provide written/signed documentation of another health disability for the purpose of meeting Part A of the Minnesota Criteria for Other Health Disabilities? .
-37 Should cognitive ability testing be included in the evaluation plan for a student with anoth ner health impairment? .
-37 Part C of the OHD Eligibility Checklist, when considering whether "a student's health condition results in a pattern of unsatisfactory educational progress", must all data in iten ns (A) through (E) show unsatisfactory educational progress? .
-37 At the time of a re-evaluation, does the team need to obtain updated medical documentation verifying the student's qualifying diagnosis? .
-38 Do students with a diagnosis of Other Specified ADHD, Unspecified ADHD, or Provisional ADHD meet the OHD eligibility guidelines under Subpart 2, Item A of the OHD Eligibility Checklist? .
-38 Should mental health diagnoses such as anxiety, depression, eating disorders, or post- traumatic stress disorder be considered as an OHD? .
-39 Part 8: Regional and Statewide Resources for Educators of Students with OHD OHD Criteria Checklist .
-40
+Educational Options .21

+Eligibility & Medical Documentation: 21

+Medications

+P art 5: Services and Supports in the Educational Setting 24

+Overview .24

+Direct Service 24

+Indirect Service 25

+Related Services

+Evidence-Based Practices

+Writing the Individualized Education Program (IEP) 26

+Assistive Technology (AT) .28

+Homebound School Services .29

+Nonacademic Services 30

+Transitions between Environments 31

+P art 6: School Health Services 33

+Overview

+Licensed School Nurse (LSN)

+Individualized Health Plans .34

+owt 7.
+Evaguantly Asked Overtions (EAO)

+35

+What is the requirement for an OHD "specialist" to be involved in the identification and 25

+planning for students with suspected Other Health Disabilities (OHD)?

+If there is documentation of a medical diagnosis of a chronic or acute health condition, do

+this automatically mean that a student needs special education services and would meet t

+special education criteria under the OHD category? .35

+Which health care providers can diagnose and provide written/signed documentation of

+another health disability for the purpose of meeting Part A of the Minnesota Criteria for 26

+Other Health Disabilities?

+Should cognitive ability testing be included in the evaluation plan for a student with anoth

+health impairment? .36

+Part C of the OHD Eligibility Checklist, when considering whether "a student's health

+condition results in a pattern of unsatisfactory educational progress", must all data in item

+(A) through (E) show unsatisfactory educational progress? .36

+At the time of a re-evaluation, does the team need to obtain updated medical 2-

+documentation verifying the student's qualifying diagnosis? .3/

+Should mental health diagnoses such as anxiety, depression, eating disorders, or post-

+traumatic stress disorder be considered as an OHD?
+37